AutoDRIVE-Ecosystem/autodrive-ecosystem.github.io/docs/competitions/roboracer-sim-racing-guide-2024.md

 </div>

 <p align="justify">
-F1TENTH Sim Racing League is a virtual competition, which aims to make autonomous racing accessible to everyone across the globe.
+RoboRacer Sim Racing League is a virtual competition, which aims to make autonomous racing accessible to everyone across the globe.
 This competition adopts a containerization workflow to evaluate the submissions in a reproducible manner.
 Containerization provides a lightweight and portable environment, allowing applications to be easily packaged along with their dependencies, configurations, and libraries.
 </p>

 <p align="justify">